How Autism Evaluations Work?

 Certain genetic mutations and familial patterns may increase the likelihood of a child being diagnosed with autism.
 For instance, advanced parental age, especially paternal age, has been identified as a crucial risk factor.
 Research shows that fathers aged over 40 have nearly double the risk of having a child with autism compared to those aged 25-29 [6].

-Advanced Parental Age | Nearly double risk for fathers > 40 |
+- Advanced Parental Age: Nearly double risk for fathers over 40.

-Heritable Factors | 80-90% contribution to autism |
+- Heritable Factors: 80-90% contribution to autism.

-Environmental Genes | 40-50% variance now linked to environment |
+- Environmental Genes: 40-50% variance now linked to the environment.

 Environmental Influences on Autism